saatvikbhola/bad-apple-in-minesweeper/README.md

 1. Ensure you have a `mine.png` image file in the same directory.
 2. Run `frames.py` to extract images from your video into the `frames/` folder.
-3. Run `play.py` to start the graphical animation in a new window.
+3. Run `play.py` to start the graphical animation in a new window. (this takes time to run completly.)
     * Press **SPACE** to play/pause the animation.
     * Use the **LEFT/RIGHT ARROW KEYS** to step through frames manually.